ckirksey3/vehicle-detection-with-svm/README.md

 # Vehicle Detection
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-In this project, my goal is to write a software pipeline to detect vehicles in a video and write detailed description of my process.
+In this project, my goal is to write a software pipeline to detect vehicles in a video.
 The project writeup can be accessed via [PDF](VehicleDetection.pdf) or [Jupyter notebook](VehicleDetection.ipynb).

 The Project
 ---